Estoban Practices Positive Sustainability

 After evaluating, Dr. Ivan scheduled surgery for 3:30 in the afternoon.
-After putting 4 pins in the bones to hold the thumb together, he cut a flap in my abdomen and pulled the flap up around the wound and secured it in place.
-He placed another “stitch” using 100 pound test line to secure my wrist to my side, so that the arm/hand did not move.
-They wrapped me up with two six inch wide ace bandages to hold my arm to my body.
+After putting 4 pins in the bones to hold the thumb together, he cut a flap in my abdomen and pulled the flap up around the wound, and secured it in place.
+He placed another “stitch” using a 100-pound test line to secure my wrist to my side so that the arm/hand did not move.
+They wrapped me up with two six-inch-wide ace bandages to hold my arm to my body.
 I finally got to a room about 6:45.
-Pain meds kept me pretty drowsy, and the doctor said that we will know after 24 hours, if the “flap” will survive.
-Next day, by the Grace of God, when they changed the dressing, all was pink and looking like the Doctor wanted.
+Pain meds kept me pretty drowsy, and the doctor said that we would know after 24 hours if the “flap” would survive.
+The next day, by the Grace of God, when they changed the dressing, all were pink and looking like the Doctor wanted.
 They sent me home with antibiotics and pain meds.

-The doctor was impressed that at the age of 59, my blood pressure was good, no diabetes and that I was a non smokers (except maybe a cigar when Shelley was born 26 years ago).
+The doctor was impressed that at the age of 59, my blood pressure was good, no diabetes, and I was a nonsmoker (except maybe a cigar when Shelley was born 26 years ago).
 He said I was in good shape for the shape I was in.
 And that the little bit of belly fat was a great place for my thumb to heal.
-So instead of the original ER timeline of 3 weeks, we should be able to unhook the thumb so that I can go to Columbus for convention
+So instead of the original ER timeline of 3 weeks, we should be able to unhook the thumb so that I can go to Columbus for the convention.

 Now to make a long story short, about ten days later, we plan to “unhook” my thumb and wrist from my side.
 Then another 4-6 weeks for the pad to grow and heal.
 Then, another surgery to reshape the thumb and healing starts again.

-This procedure is very old, the countries of India and Saudi Arabia pioneered this hundreds of years ago, according to the doctor.
+This procedure is very old; the countries of India and Saudi Arabia pioneered these hundreds of years ago, according to the doctor.
 They would use big biting ants to secure the flap.
 They would make the ant mad, make it bite, then tear the body away and let the bug secure it.
-I’m sure animal rights group would not be happy about that, these days.
+I’m sure animal rights groups would not be happy about that these days.

 The body is amazing and can heal itself with a little help.
-I appreciated all the calls, comments, prayers, words of encouragement, good vibes, white light, etc. I can feel the good vibrations and thoughts for me and my family.
-Remember; take care of yourself, good food and exercise.
-We all work hard and it’s easy to pick up fast food and be too tired to work out.
-But my fast healing, tells me it’s worthwhile to eat healthy and take daily walks, bike rides etc. before or after work.
+I appreciated all the calls, comments, prayers, words of encouragement, good vibes, white light, etc. I can feel the good vibrations and thoughts for my family and me.
+Remember; take care of yourself, good food, and exercise.
+We all work hard, and it’s easy to pick up fast food and be too tired to work out.
+But my fast healing tells me it’s worthwhile to eat healthily and take daily walks, bike rides, etc., before or after work.
 Nobody can do that for you.
 Be good to yourself!!

-So to get back to Brian’s article, make sure you have the insurances that you need to keep you and your family going, when an accident happens.
+So, to get back to Brian’s article, make sure you have the insurance you need to keep you and your family going when an accident happens.
 If you don’t’ think you can afford it, raise your prices.
 It’s not IF an accident will happen, but WHEN.
 Side note; as an S-Corporation, Esther and I could have opted out of paying for workman’s comp on ourselves, but we didn’t.
 The battle now will be between blue cross and blue shield and workman’s comp as to who will be the hospital bills.

-Make sure that you take time for a vacation, get rested so that you mind is clear.
+Make sure that you take time for a vacation and get rested so that your mind is clear.
 It’s no time to ”multi-task” when working around power tools.
 I think I can convince Esther to buy me that new table saw that shuts off automatically if skin comes in contact.
-We saw it on “New Yankee Workshop” a few years ago.
+We saw it at the “New Yankee Workshop” a few years ago.
 The $2500.00 price tag would have been much less than these hospital bills!!

 Don’t be afraid to ask for help in your company.
 No one expects you to have all the answers.
-You may know chimneys, but you don’t know, what you don’t know, until you are open yourself and your company to review.
+You may know chimneys, but you don’t know what you don’t know until you are open yourself and your company to review.
 The Mix meetings have helped many understand that.
-Convention is coming soon, take that time to talk with other companies and be open to other options.
-Just because you have done something for years the same way, doesn’t mean it can’t be improved.
-You are not the same person as you were when you started you business.
+The convention is coming soon; take that time to talk with other companies and be open to other options.
+Just because you have done something for years the same way doesn’t mean it can’t be improved.
+You are not the same person you were when you started your business.